PIPatea/1602_Java/README.md

 ### What does .value do in JavaScript?
-so the user can use the input associated with the value
+ access or manipulate the value of an object